Fineturkey/deepDNAshape/README.md

 ## To run the virtual venv

 .\.venv311\Scripts\activate
-This will activate the virtual venv for python 3.11.9 and then run pip install .
+This will activate the virtual venv for python 3.11.9 and then run pip install . pip install "tensorflow==2.16.*" "keras<3" "numpy<1.24"

+This is the command for installing

 ## Quickstart